I normally get asked how to DECREASE blood pressure.

 - limit your alcohol

-- and make sure you have balanced blood sugar levels
+- and make sure you have healthy blood sugar levels

-And if you know anyone who needs to LOWER high blood pressure, which is a major cause of a heart attack or stroke, click on the link so you can see how to naturally and quickly normalize and optimize your blood pressure in just a few days.
+And if you know anyone who needs to support healthy blood pressure, which is a major cause of heart problems, click on the link so you can see how to do it naturally.